-Today the Tornatores farm 60 hectares of vineyards, including the contrada (districts) of Pietrarizzo and Trimarchisa, with elevations ranging from 400 to 700 meters above sea level.
+Today Tornatore farms 60 hectares of vineyards, including the contrada (districts) of Pietrarizzo and Trimarchisa, with elevations ranging from 400 to 700 meters above sea level.
 They work exclusively with the native varieties of the region.

-In the 1990s, Mount Etna was a ‘wine region’ in name only; despite its DOC status, most of the wine was still being made in unsanitary palmenti (traditional gravity-fed stone wineries, often carved into hillsides) and being sold in bulk.
+In the 1990s, Mount Etna was a so-called wine region in name only; despite its DOC status, most of the wine was still being made in unsanitary palmenti (traditional gravity-fed stone wineries, often carved into hillsides) and being sold in bulk.
 International interest was practically non-existent and at best, Etna wines were a curiosity.

 It wasn’t until the late 1980s when a pharmacist named Giuseppe Benanti applied a modern and empirical approach to winemaking, focusing on the native varieties of the region.
 Famously, he was inspired to make wine when he was having lunch with a colleague.
 Having ordered some wine from the area of Castiglione di Sicilia, he was so embarrassed by the quality that he felt he could only improve upon it.
 And so, he began a hobby that became an obsession.
 It was Benanti’s 1990 vintage of Pietramarina, a white wine made from the native Carricante grape that proved to Italy and the world that Mount Etna could be a region of great promise.